provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.sharding.v1.MsgWriteResponse"></a>

 ### MsgWriteResponse
-MsgWriteResponse is the response of the read request
+MsgWriteResponse is the response of the write request